electric power, voltage, current, and resistance calculations pie chart - sengpielaudio Checker

 How many decibels (dB) are actually twice or three times as loud?

-RMS watts is meaningless.
+Watts RMS is meaningless.
 In fact, we use that term as an extreme shorthand for power in

 watts calculated from measuring the RMS voltage.
 Please, read here: